How should I choose a new server hardware configuration? 7 major server hardware components you should know

 • Evaluate the warranties, service contracts, maintenance contracts and level of technical support available to the server.

-7. Make a decision.
+7. Make a decision

-• Eliminate from consideration servers that can't support the organization's workload and operational requirements or that are more powerful than needed in the near or distant future.
+• Prioritize servers based on the ones that best meet the SMB's workload and operational requirements, including cost, licensing and additional fees for service or support.
 Be careful not to underestimate or overestimate future needs, as either scenario can result in unnecessary expenses.

-• Determine which vendors are considered leaders in the selected category of servers and familiarize yourself with their reputation for delivering quality products and following through on service agreements.
+• Determine which vendors are considered leaders in the selected category of servers, and familiarize yourself with their reputation for delivering quality products and following through on service agreements.

 • Learn what customers and reviewers are saying about the servers that made the final cut.